 If I'm too tired to read a physical book, I'm most likely too tired to read an E-Book as well, so the next best choice is an Audiobook.
 During my consulting days when I had to fly back and forth, my physical and mental energy was regularly tested.
 I didn't want to sit idle, and Audiobooks allowed me to rest and relax while listening to some great content.
 I would close my eyes and immerse myself in some amazing stories.
 Audio is overall a more passive activity and can be done will multi-tasking and requires less engagement and mental energy.

-You’re personality, and other preferences including learning styles will play a strong role in the medium you choose.
-I’ll touch on some aspects in regards to the senses.
+Your personality and other preferences including learning styles will play a strong role in the medium you choose.
+I'll touch on some aspects in regards to the senses.

-It’s hard to replace the feel of picking up a book and flipping through the pages.
+Print: It's hard to replace the feel of picking up a book and flipping through the pages.
 Touching and interacting with the book and drive more engagement and improve memory and focus.

-Swipes and Flips can “feel” like different things to different people.
+E-Book: Swipes and Flips can "feel" like different things to different people.
 For some the lack of physical pages can make it difficult to engage with an e-book for others, a light weight device and a digital screen feels more natural and familiar to digital natives or the tech savvy.

-There’s not much to feel when listening to audiobooks or is there.
-The lack of physical sensation can be too passive to hold some reader’s attention.
-For other’s it can be liberating and more relaxing.
-You’ll have to observe your feelings and experiences to decide for yourself.
+Audiobook: There's not much to feel when listening to audiobooks or is there.
+The lack of physical sensation can be too passive to hold some reader's attention.
+For other's it can be liberating and more relaxing.
+You'll have to observe your feelings and experiences to decide for yourself.

 Excluding the use of adjectives and other prose in the writing to describe smells, print would be the only medium to produce one that could impact your reading.

-I’ve joked around with a friend that we could smell a new book being opened from across the room.
+Print: I've joked around with a friend that we could smell a new book being opened from across the room.
 Then I became more mindful and the blissful feeling I get when I open an order of some fresh books and begin to open a new adventure and smell and the fresh pages welcome the air.
 Or the smell of walking into a library, giving me a feeling similar to that of walking into a bakery, but with a hunger for knowledge.

 E-Book: E-readers with backlight are great for reading in the night.
 For some the digital screen can be irritating to look at for long durations.
 For kindle, the e-books are grayscale, so you lose the richness from some color books unless you have an e-book that is colored.
 The smaller screen size may be difficult for charts and other graphics.
 The kindle paperwhite is becoming more advanced and is much easier on the eyes.
 The wide array of reading options allows you to better customize it to fit your vision.